ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 In this lab, we start with a very simple case, but still very useful: the use of the Password flow which really is the Resource Owner Password Credentials grant type in OAuth terminology.
 It is easy because it is 2-legged, for simplicity we also use Basic Authorization to extract identity, the user will be authenticated against an LDAP Server.
 We do use API Connect as the OAuth provider, notice that it is also possible to use API Connect with an external OAuth provider.

-## Protecting an API with OAuth - Resource Owner Password Credentials grant
-OIDC specification is based on the use of the idtoken which is a JSON Web Token - JWT specified at [RFC 7519](https://tools.ietf.org/html/rfc7519 "RFC 7519 Specification").

 ## Protecting an API with OAuth - Authorization Code grant
 JSON Web Key (JWK) is specified at [RFC 7517](https://tools.ietf.org/html/rfc7517 "RFC 7517 Specification").
 A JSON Web Key (JWK) is a JavaScript Object Notation (JSON) data structure that represents a cryptographic key.
 I'm using a Simple JSON Web Key generator: [mkjwk](https://mkjwk.org/ "Simple JSON Web Key generator ").

+## Protecting an API with OAuth - Adding the OIDC token generation
+OIDC specification is based on the use of the idtoken which is a JSON Web Token - JWT specified at [RFC 7519](https://tools.ietf.org/html/rfc7519 "RFC 7519 Specification").

 ## Protecting an API with OAuth - Client Credentials grant

-## Protecting an API with OAuth - Adding OIDC

 This configuration requires two steps:
 1. Creating an OAuth API